MiracleSheep/Python_Pygame_TestTubeGame/README.md

 ## Description
   This is a copy of a game that I saw on my phone and decided I wanted to make.
-  It will feature the game and also perhaps an algorithym capable of solving the game on its own.
+That is all.

 ## Features
   * A liquid sorting game with up to ten colours